-Decades of career research have shown that individuals are likely to perform better and achieve higher satisfaction at work when they engage in duties and responsibilities they find interesting and enjoyable.
+Decades of career research have shown that individuals are likely to perform better and achieve higher satisfaction at work when they engage in duties and responsibilities that are interesting and enjoyable for them.
 Therefore, this is why understanding your interests is an essential step in career planning.